wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 .# Abstract

 This document defines the basic profile for the Web Application Messaging Protocol (WAMP).
-WAMP is a routed protocol which provides two messaging patterns: Publish & Subscribe and routed Remote Procedure Calls.
+WAMP is a routed protocol that provides two messaging patterns: Publish & Subscribe and routed Remote Procedure Calls.
 It is intended to connect application components in distributed applications.
-WAMP uses WebSocket as its default transport, but can be transmitted via any other protocol which allows for ordered, reliable, bi-directional and message-based communication.
+WAMP uses WebSocket as its default transport, but can be transmitted via any other protocol that allows for ordered, reliable, bi-directional and message-based communication.

 {mainmatter}

 # Introduction